11 Keys To Business Success: The Ultimate List of Tips for Running a Business

 You must have confidence and an iron will to be successful.
 Otherwise, self-doubt will derail you every time there is an obstacle to overcome.

-I’ll give you an example.
-Let’s say you’re in the middle of a sales presentation.
+For example, let’s say you’re in the middle of a sales presentation.
 Without warning, the prospect stops you and objects to your opinion.
-You soon realize they have done some research on the Internet before the meeting.
-Unfortunately, what they learned contradicts your view.
+It occurs to you that they’ve done some research and what they learned contradicts your position.

 How will you respond?